sufyanshk/sufyanshk.github.io/_projects/6_project.md

 The first step in oxidation of an alloy is the generation of a stable oxygen interstitial at an energetically favorable site.
 If we are able to "engineer" better local chemistry variation in the alloy crystal then the oxygen interstitial can be made unstable in the alloy, i.e., we will be able to design oxidation resistant refractory alloys for high-temperature applications.

-Vinod has developed a <a href="https://github.com/VinoSarky/NEIGHBOR">code</a> to calcualte the list of nearest neighbors (NN) based on cut-off radius.
+Vinod has developed a <a rel="nofollow" href="https://github.com/VinoSarky/NEIGHBOR">code</a> to calcualte the list of nearest neighbors (NN) based on cut-off radius.

 <script src="/assets/js/distillpub/template.v2.js"></script>
 <script src="/assets/js/distillpub/transforms.v2.js"></script>